 Why City Planning?
 Building Great Communities for Everyone

-- positions The City to operate more fiscally responsible, with better value to citizens, over a longer period of time
+- allows The City to be more fiscally responsible, giving better value to citizens, over a longer period of time

-- supports built-out communities to be vibrant and successful for decades to come
+- supports our existing communities to be vibrant and successful for decades to come

 - allows for closer working relationships with our citizens

 - provides a coordinated and clear planning system for the whole city

 - updates and simplifies policy to meet the MDP and CTP

 - creates a better toolbox to allow for development and investment in Calgary

 Calgary is building on the success of the past ten years from the investments we’ve made in our city.
 We’ve improved the way people can move around Calgary, by growing our primary public transit network and adding new and more transportation options.
 We’re constructing our Main Streets, providing a better mix of housing and amenity options for our citizens, and are in the initial stages of developing homes and amenities closer to our Transit stations.

 There’s a momentum, which the MDP and CTP have created for Calgary.
 Next Generation Planning is carrying that momentum further.
 It will position Calgary even better as a place where businesses will want to invest, and people will want to live, now and the future.